brion/terok-nor/readme.md

 If it's worth pursuing this project, a custom JS-based WebAssembly parser would probably be a good investment.
 The ops module can be built as a dev dependency, so we just need to walk through the module and produce a suitable AST with exactly the information needed for execution and debugging in a format that's efficient to do it with.

 Each function is compiled via JavaScript source into an async function which maintains VM state for the frame (locals, stack, and a pointer to the AST node).
-The native JavaScript async stack is used to implement branches and loops; most other opcodes call into a stub WebAssembly module per opcode, popping input from and pushing output to the virtual stack.
+JavaScript control structures are used to implement blocks, branches and loops; most other opcodes call into a stub WebAssembly module per opcode, while a few are implemented directly in JavaScript where the semantics are clear.
+The stack is kept virtually in local variables, as are the Wasm locals; when a debug callback is attached they are spilled into arrays for introspection.

 Single-stepping is possible by specifying a callback as an async function, and simply not returning until you're done.
 Each input opcode invokes the callback if it's provided, with the current execution frame and a pointer to the AST node.
 Set the function on `instance.callback`, and set back to null to disable.